SixArm/sixarm_ruby_array_slice/README.md

 To install using a Gemfile, add this:

-    gem "sixarm_ruby_array_slice", ">= 2.1.5, < 3"
+    gem "sixarm_ruby_array_slice", ">= 2.1.5", "< 3"

 To install using the command line, run this:

     gem install sixarm_ruby_array_slice -v ">= 2.1.5, < 3"

-To install using the command with high security, run this:
+To install using the command line with high security, run this:

     wget http://sixarm.com/sixarm.pem
     gem cert --add sixarm.pem && gem sources --add http://sixarm.com